Proximity results and faster algorithms for Integer Programming using the Steinitz Lemma: Algorithmic implications

+which would lead to a corresponding running time of $n ⋅ O(m)^{(m+1)^2} ⋅ O(Δ)^{m ⋅ (m+2)}$ since longest path in an acyclic digraph can be computed in linear time in the number of nodes and arcs.

-and each choice for the variables $b^{i}_j ∈ \{0,1\}$ in~\eqref{eq:25} represents an integer in $[-l^*_i,u^*_i]$.
-We now repeat the above construction but reserve $O( n ⋅ (\log L_1)^2)$ copies of the set $U$ instead of $n-1$ only.
-Each copy is associated to a binary variable $b^{i}_j$.
-We order them arbitrarily and have an arc from a node $u$ from one copy of $U$ to the node $v$ of its successor of weight zero, if $u=v$ and of weight $c_i ⋅ d^{i}_j$ if the successor copy is associated to the variable $b^{i}_j$ and $v = u + a_i ⋅ d^{i}_j$.
-This means that the out-degree of each node is at most two.
-As a result we obtain a graph with
+However, a standard technique can be applied to significantly decrease the number of arcs.
+This idea is based on the binary representation of an integer and is as follows.
+Imagine that, for each interval $[-L,U]$ with $L,U ∈ ℕ$, there exist a number $k = O(\log^2 (U+L))$ and integers such that \begin{enumerate}[i)] \item For each $z ∈ [-L,U]$ there exist $y_1,\dots,y_k ∈ \{0,1\}$ such that \item For each choice of $y_1,\dots,y_k ∈ \{0,1\}$ one has \end{enumerate} We can then replace the part of the digraph connecting $U_{i-1}$ and $U_i$ with $O(\log^2 (l_i^* + u_i^*))$ copies of $U$.
+Each copy is associated to a binary variable $y^{i}_j$ and an integer $s^{i}_j$ corresponding to the construction for the interval $[-l_i^*,u_i^*]$.
+We order them arbitrarily and have an arc from a node $u$ from one copy of $U$ to the node $v$ of its successor of weight zero, if $u=v$ and of weight $c_i ⋅ s^{i}_j$ if the successor copy is associated to the variable $y^{i}_j$ and $v = u + a_i ⋅ s^{i}_j$.
+In this way, the out-degree of each node is at most two and the total number of nodes and arcs is